MohamedTebba/travel-app/README.md

 ## Setting up the API

 ### Step 1: Signup for the APIs keys
-First, you will need to go [here](https://developer.aylien.com/signup).
-Signing up will get you an API key.
-Don't worry, at the time of this course, the API is free to use up to 1000 requests per day or 333 intensive requests.
-It is free to check how many requests you have remaining for the day.
+First, you will need to go [here](http://www.geonames.org/export/web-services.html).
+Signing up will get you the Geonames API key which is a user name.
+Second, you will need to go [here](https://darksky.net/dev).
+Signing up will get you an the Dark Sky API key.
+Finaly, you will need to go [here](https://pixabay.com/api/docs/).
+Signing up will get you an the Pixabay API key.

 ### Step 2: Environment Variables
-Next we need to declare our API keys, which will look something like this:
+Next you need to declare your API keys, which will look something like this:
 ```
 // set aylien API credentias
 var textapi = new aylien({